 Scopes

-The collaborative approach of MSCA Staff Exchanges should exploit complementary competences of the participating organizations and create synergies between them.
+The collaborative approach of MSCA Staff Exchanges should exploit complementary competences of the participating organiSations and create synergies between them.
 The secondments should be essential to achieve the joint project’s R&I activities.
-The project should inter alia enable networking activities and the organization of workshops and conferences, to facilitate sharing of knowledge and testing of innovative approaches for specific R&I topics.
+The project should inter alia enable networking activities and the organisation of workshops and conferences, to facilitate sharing of knowledge and testing of innovative approaches for specific R&I topics.

 Expected outcomes